xn-coder/Campus/PROJECT_DETAILS.md

 - **`layout/`**: Components related to the overall page structure.
   - `app-layout.tsx`: The main layout component that includes the sidebar.
-  - `sidebar-nav.tsx`: Defines the navigation items for each user role.
-(Note: This logic is now inside `sidebar.tsx`).
 - **`shared/`**: Reusable components used across multiple pages (e.g., `PageHeader`, `IdCardPreview`).
 - **`ui/`**: Core UI components, mostly from `shadcn/ui`, such as `Button`, `Card`, `Input`, etc.
   - `sidebar.tsx`: A complex component that handles the entire sidebar logic, including collapsible state, mobile view (sheet), and dynamic rendering of navigation items based on user role.